Major League Soccer on television

 Major League Soccer has been broadcast live in the United States nationally since the league's inception in 1996 and in Canada since 2007.
-As of the 2023 season, Apple Inc. is the primary global rights holder and will stream every regular season and playoff match on MLS Season Pass – a new service on the Apple TV app.
-Some matches will also be broadcast on television via Fox Sports in the United States, and Bell Media (via TSN and RDS) in Canada.
+As of the 2023 season, Apple Inc. is the primary global rights holder and streams every regular season and playoff match on MLS Season Pass – a service in the Apple TV app.
+Some matches are also broadcast on television via Fox Sports in the United States, and Bell Media (via TSN and RDS) in Canada.

 United States television

 1990s–2006

 Major League Soccer with ESPN and ABC Sports announced the league's first television rights deal on March 15, 1994, without any players, coaches, or teams in place.
 The three-year agreement covered English-language broadcasting for the 1996–1998 seasons, and committed 10 matches on ESPN, 25 on ESPN2, and the MLS Cup on ABC.
 The deal gave MLS no rights fees, but the advertising revenue was divided between the league and networks.

 During the 1990s, Univision and Galavisión broadcast matches in Spanish.
 The original Univision deal ended in 1999.
 Telemundo picked up MLS in 2000, but disputes over time slots led to the network dropping MLS after the 2001 season.
 ABC and ESPN were left as the only MLS broadcasters in 2002.

 In 2003, Fox Sports World (later Fox Soccer Channel) also became an English-language TV partner to MLS, while Fox Sports en Español became the Spanish-language partner in the same year.